Codivores/blog-tech/clgjnoakq000009mf0a4nhu0v.md

 ### Define Options

-> From 3.3 version of Vue, this macro has been integrated into the core: [https://vuejs.org/api/sfc-script-setup.html#defineoptions](https://vuejs.org/api/sfc-script-setup.html#defineoptions)
+> From 3.3 version of Vue, this macro has been integrated into the Vue core package: [https://vuejs.org/api/sfc-script-setup.html#defineoptions](https://vuejs.org/api/sfc-script-setup.html#defineoptions)

 As we use Vue Composition API, some features are not available in `<script setup>` like defining component name and other properties, ... and that are available in Vue Options API.